barbozajerry/Operating-Platforms-CS230/README.md

 <h3>How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?</h3>

 The software design template helped understand on what had to be done and what things I should do the most research on to understand the optimal solution to this project.
+This also helped me to be able to communicate it effectively to a client and development team members.